whitneyburton/portfolios/students/1510/dan-winter/20151120-dan-winter-m1.markdown

 #### Girl Develop It

 This doesn't quite fit into this module but I'm volunteering for the Girl Develop It event this Saturday.
-I want to give back more to the community and am working with students both within and outside of my cohort to get together a local Rails for Refugees chapter and a design decision study group.
-I am writing this here so that I can hold myself responsible for this in the future.
-Please do the same.
+I want to give back more to the community and am striving to figure out the best way to do so.

 ##Review